Cordée de la Réussite "Languages and Cultures of the World"

 Organize workshops or training courses in partnership with Inalco

-Are you a teacher, a head of a school, college or university?
-Do you work in a cultural center, youth center or cultural institution, an association or a foundation?
-If you've heard about our pedagogical proposal and our approach, and you'd like to ask us to intervene directly with your audience or organize a training session for your teams, we invite you to write to us with details of your project, so that together we can build an action program that's as close as possible to your needs and wishes.
+We invite you to write to us, outlining your project, so that together we can build an action program that's as close as possible to your needs and wishes.
 As far as schools are concerned, we plan to register Inalco on the PassCulture scheme at the start of the 2024-2025 school year.
 Our activities will then be bookable directly through the Adage platform.

 Program coordinator

-As a socio-cultural community organizer, editor, translator and writing workshop leader, Florian Targa holds a degree in literary Arabic from Inalco.
-Fascinated by the mediation of knowledge, both in the hard sciences and the humanities, he is in particular a referent for multilingual writing workshops, heritage investigation workshops and the "cultures en partage" course.
-In addition to leading workshops in the field and acting as a resource person in his own right, Florian Targa will be in charge of managing, promoting and overseeing the program as a whole.
+Professional in associative socio-cultural animation, editor, translator and writing workshop facilitator, Florian Targa is a graduate of Inalco in Arabic and literary translation.
+Passionate about knowledge mediation in all its forms, he is particularly interested in multilingual creative writing and heritage investigation workshops....
+In addition to leading workshops in the field and acting as a resource person in his own right, he is in charge of managing, promoting and steering the program as a whole.

 Actor and mediator in the field of languages and theater, Albane Molinier works at Inalco as part of the Licence+ program.
 Armed with an anthropologist's eye, her curiosity about peoples and languages has led her to explore the world from the Americas to Oceania, learn Bislama (a Creole from Vanuatu), work with Amerindian communities and practice various forms of performing arts.
-In particular, she is a referent for plurilingual theater workshops, as well as for workshops for allophone UPE2A students.
+In particular, she is a referent for multilingual theater workshops, as well as for workshops aimed at allophone UPE2A students.

 Workshop facilitators and other occasional contributors